sonic-net/SONiC/doc/nat/nat_design_spec.md

 ```
 This config tells to do:
 - If the "nat_type" is 'dnat':
-  - DNAT translation of the DIP in the IP packet from 'global_ip' address to 'local_ip' address when the packet crosses the zones.
+  - DNAT translation of the DIP in the IP packet from 'global_ip' address to 'local_ip'.
   - SNAT translation of the SIP in the IP packet from 'local_ip' address to 'global_ip' address when the packet crosses the zones.
 - If the "nat_type" is 'snat':
   - SNAT translation of the SIP in the IP packet from 'global_ip' address to 'local_ip' address when the packet crosses the zones.
-  - DNAT translation of the DIP in the IP packet from 'local_ip' address to 'global_ip' address when the packet crosses the zones.
+  - DNAT translation of the DIP in the IP packet from 'local_ip' address to 'global_ip' address.
 - The default value of nat_type is 'dnat' if the option is not given.
 ```
 #### 3.2.1.3 NAT_GLOBAL Table